 providing a platform for racism

 Sexual harassment is unlawful.
-The definition adopted by [Name of organisation] is:
+The definition adopted by FOSMS is:

 Repeated and unwanted verbal or sexual advances, sexually explicit derogatory statements or sexually discriminating remarks which are offensive to the person involved, which cause them to feel threatened, humiliated, patronised or harassed or which creates a threatening or intimidating environment.